Frequently Asked Questions.

 We offer three levels of support:

-1) Step by step instructions, facilitation guides, and video resources
+1) Step by step instructions, facilitation guides, and video tutorials

 I’m new to music technology. what do I need to know in order to use this program?

 And what do my students need to know about music and/or technology to use this?